 Forget about your "college-application essay."
 To begin, just write three sentences.

-As we have discussed, we all have personal "areas of authority" - those encounters, skills, interests, and perspectives that, with the right attention, we can come to see as distinctly ours.
+We all have personal areas of authority - those encounters, skills, interests, and perspectives that, with the right attention, we can come to see as distinctly ours.
 You can recognize your authority through the natural act of remembering, of isolating a memory and considering it closely and patiently.
 The more you pay this kind of attention, the more prepared you will be for self-discovery, and the more confident and equipped you will feel as you engage in the writing process.